 Segregation is a choice, but one in this context made primarily from laziness, oversight, prejudice, meanness of budget and spirit, or a diminished understanding of what schools and education best mean for society and every individual in it.

 What can this specific human being achieve?
 What difference can a school truly make in an autistic life?

 Schoolteachers, professionals, and parents need to temper their arrogance and know what they don’t know.
 Critically, for autistic children and other special-needs children they need to work constantly to recognize and then overcome the pervasive prejudice of low expectations at school.

 Many children will rise up to opportunity and insightful vision when they receive proper supports and proper attitude, and sometimes even when they don’t.
 More commonly, though, they settle down to lowered bars and “celebrated” achievements that insult their promise and injure their possibility.

-Ambition requires overcoming what you know from experience — experience, utilized mindlessly, limits and quickly become predictive and self-fulfilling.
+Ambition requires overcoming what you know from experience—experience, utilized mindlessly, limits and quickly becomes predictive and self-fulfilling.
 Ambition demands learning lessons, yes, but also starting afresh with each and every child, recognizing the individual and treating that individual and her or his promise with dignity.

 It requires giving proper supports and supportive personnel, not minimal or inadequately trained ones.

 It means seeking out and listening to the voices of autistic adults and accounting for their stories and perspectives about what they have encountered in schools and in their lives.